Gurney Norman: Life and career

 After Stanford, Norman spent two years in the U.S. Army.
 He returned to eastern Kentucky in 1963 to work as a reporter for his hometown newspaper, The Hazard Herald.
 Leaving newspaper work to concentrate on his fiction writing, Norman took a job with the U.S. Forest Service as a fire lookout in the Cascade Mountains of Oregon in the summers of 1966 and 1967.
 In 1971, his novel Divine Right's Trip was published in The Last Whole Earth Catalog and subsequently by the Dial Press and Bantam Books.
 Norman was one of the founders of the Briarpatch Network in 1974, with Richard Raymond and Michael Phillips.
 In 1977, his book of short stories Kinfolks, which received Berea College's Weatherford Award, was published by Gnomon Press.

 In 1979, Norman joined the faculty of the University of Kentucky as an associate professor of English.
-He served as Director of the English Department's Creative Writing Program from 2000 to 2014.
+He served as director of the English Department's Creative Writing Program from 2000 to 2014.
+He retired from the University of Kentucky Department of English in 2022 and was Professor Emeritus.

 In 1996 his work as a fiction writer, filmmaker, and cultural advocate was honored at the Fifteenth Annual Emory and Henry College Literary Festival, which celebrates significant writers in the Appalachian region.
 In 2002 he was honored by the Eastern Kentucky Leadership Conference for outstanding contribution to the advancement of regional arts and culture.
 In 2007 the Appalachian Studies Association awarded Norman the Helen M. Lewis Community Service Award, which recognizes exemplary contributions to Appalachia through involvement with and service to its people and communities.
-He serves as Senior Writer-in-Residence at Hindman Settlement School's annual Appalachian Writers Workshop.
+He has served as Senior Writer-in-Residence at Hindman Settlement School's annual Appalachian Writers Workshop.
 Norman was selected to serve as the 2009–2010 Poet Laureate for the Commonwealth of Kentucky, and was officially installed as Laureate on April 24, 2009.
 On May 8, 2011, Norman was awarded an honorary Doctor of Humane Letters degree from Berea College.
 On February 13, 2019, he was inducted into the Kentucky Writers Hall of Fame, which recognizes distinguished Kentucky writers whose work reflects the state's rich literary heritage.
-He lives in Lexington, Kentucky.
+In 2021, he was inducted into the University of Kentucky College of Arts and Sciences Hall of Fame.
+In November 2023, the University of Kentucky held a two-day celebration in Norman's honor called Gurneyfest, which featured musical performances, panel discussions, film showings, and readings of his work.